How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 Pimsleur

-Pimsleur is the best app to learn Cantonese because the focus is on conversation and speaking.
+Pimsleur is the best app to learn Cantonese because the focus is on speaking.
 The audio lessons walk you through useful, everyday conversations.
-You’ll learn a lot of important vocabulary and also improve your listening and speaking skills with the app.
+I enjoy Pimsleur because you listen to a full conversation between native Cantonese speakers at the beginning of each lesson, and by the end, you understand every word of the conversation.
+Cantonese is a tonal language, and that can be difficult to learn.
+Pimsleur makes it easy though, and you also learn a lot of important vocabulary along the way.
 You can try Pimsleur for free for 7 days or learn more about it in this Pimsleur review.

 Drops

 The Drops app is the best choice if you want to learn a lot of Cantonese vocabulary quickly.
 The lessons are quick and interactive and there are hundreds of word lists to choose from.
-Each word or phrase has a unique illustration to help you remember the meaning.
-The best part about Drops is that it helps you review vocabulary over time and commit it to your long-term memory.
-You can use Drops for free for 5 minutes every day, and you can read this complete Drops review to learn more about the app.
+I recommend Drops because it includes topics that most apps ignore, like food preferences, chatting with coworkers, and even ordering food for delivery.
+You can use Drops free for 5 minutes every day, and you can read this complete Drops review to learn more about the app.

 Glossika

-Glossika’s premise is straightforward.
-You listen to a native speaker pronounce a phrase, and then you repeat it aloud.
+Glossika’s premise is straightforward: You listen to a native speaker pronounce a phrase, and then you repeat it aloud.
 It emphasizes repetition and you will repeat the sentences several times throughout your study session.
-There are no actual lessons on Glossika.
-Instead, you absorb the grammar, vocabulary, and speaking rhythms by mimicking the audio.
-It’s an interesting way to learn and can help you gain confidence when you speak.
+This helps you absorb the grammar, vocabulary, and speaking rhythms by mimicking the audio.
+I like Glossika because learning with repetition is effective, and the app helps you speak more confidently.
 You can try Glossika for free for 7 days, or click on this Glossika review to learn more about the app.

-If you prefer to know exactly what to study in a specific order, an online Cantonese course is a good option for you.
-They provide structure and take the guesswork out of learning.
-Many courses use a hybrid method of learning.
-In addition to live classes or prerecorded videos, they also include independent study material to reinforce what you learned during the classes.
-Udemy, FSI Cantonese Basic Course, and Hills Learning are effective choices that will help you speak Cantonese quickly.
+If you prefer a more structured approach to learning Cantonese, an online Cantonese course is an excellent option.
+They provide clear guidelines and take the guesswork out of learning the language.
+In addition to live classes or prerecorded videos, many courses also include independent study material to reinforce what you learned during the lessons.
+Udemy, FSI Cantonese Basic Course, and Hills Learning are the most effective courses that will help you speak Cantonese quickly.

 Commitment: High